 If you’re looking into loan forgiveness, the first step would be to reach out to your lender and explore your options.

 What Types of Loans Are There?

-There are many different types of loans, all which function slightly different.
+There are many different types of loans, all of which function slightly differently.
 Some are secured, meaning the loan is backed by collateral in case you can’t repay the loan.
 Others are unsecured loans, which require no collateral.
 However, there are typically higher interest rates and fees with an unsecured loan compared to a secured loan.

 |Home loans||Student loans|

 For any loan, you should always determine a realistic budget to meet your loan payments each month.
 Knowing the differences between each type can better prepare you for each loan process.